cjohansen/m1p/Readme.md

 # m1p: Map interpolation and DIY i18n++

-m1p (short for "map" in the tradition of i18n) is a map interpolation library than can be used for i18n (or just externalizing textual content for a single language), theming, and similar use cases.
+m1p (short for "map" in the tradition of i18n) is a map interpolation library that can be used for i18n (or just externalizing textual content for a single language), theming, and similar use cases.
 Some assembly required.
 Batteries not included.
 Bring your own bling.